FHNW-Security-Lab/ms-sso-openconnect/README.md

 ## Security Notes

-- Credentials are stored in GNOME Keyring (encrypted at rest)
+- Credentials are stored in system keychain (encrypted at rest)
 - Cookie cache files have 600 permissions (owner read/write only)
 - TOTP secrets should be kept secure - treat them like passwords
 - The browser runs headless by default for security